 Implementing and maintaining a comprehensive records retention schedule requires a commitment from upper management and dedicated employees.
 Establishing a retention schedule can deliver a significant return on investment, including reducing costs, limiting liability, and making your overall records management program more efficient.
 Here are four major advantages:

-1. Protect your company or organization from liability.
+1. Protect your company from liability

-2. Demonstrate your compliance with legal requirements.
+2. Demonstrate your compliance with legal requirements

-Establishing a retention policy requires each record series to be considered on its own, and a time frame to be created, indicating how long a particular record series should be maintained.
+Creating a retention policy requires each record series to be considered on its own, and a time frame to be created, indicating how long a particular record series should be maintained.
 A written policy demonstrates that your organization is following established, legal procedures when destroying and retiring documents.

-3. Improve records management efficiency/consistency.
+3. Improve records management efficiency and consistency

-4. More efficient use of expensive office space.
+4. More efficient use of expensive office space

-A well-implemented record retention schedule can identify records that are eligible for destruction as well as records that can be sent to less expensive, offsite storage.
+A well-implemented record retention schedule can identify records that are eligible for destruction as well as any that can be sent to less expensive, offsite storage.
 The return on investment from destroying unneeded records and transferring semi-active and inactive records to offsite storage can produce immediate and significant cost savings.